nielsenjared/nielsenjared.github.io/content/blog/algorithm-smallest-divisor-javascript/index.md

 To understand our problem, we first need to define it.
 Let’s reframe the problem as acceptance criteria:

-> GIVEN
+> GIVEN a whole number
-> WHEN
+> WHEN I request the smallest divisor
-> THEN
+> THEN I am returned a whole number greater than 1

 That’s our general outline.
-We know our input conditions (an unsorted array) and our output requirements (a sorted array), and our goal is to organize the elements in the array in ascending, or non-descending, order.
+We know our input conditions (a whole number) and our output requirements (a whole number greater than 1), and our goal is to calculate the smallest divisor.

 Let’s make a plan!